TheCodingCrafter/JDX-ASSEMBLY/README.md

 # NOTES
 JDX-Assembly is in open-beta, meaning it is buggy, it will run the test.jdx file by default, you may edit the file to change this and ONLY this.
-Submit bug reports if you find one, but check if there already is one.
+Submit bug reports if you find one, but check if there already is one related to the same issue.

 JDX-Assembly is nearing Turing Completeness, Hooray!
 [Learn More](https://en.wikipedia.org/wiki/Turing_completeness)